Is your garage a tight fit? Here is a tutorial on how to make a DIY car door garage bumper to protect your car doors when opening them in the garage.

 We recently received a poster in a large mailing tube.
 The tube was 3 feet long, and made out of nice thick cardboard.
 We were going to recycle it, but my husband thought this would be the perfect car door garage bumper.

 Here’s a close up of the tube.
+(But if you don’t have one already, here are some on Amazon)

 How to find the wall studs.